 At a minimum, we recommend that students entering the program have completed at least a year of calculus (at the level of MATH 0090 & 0100), a semester of linear algebra (at the level of MATH 0520), a semester of calculus-based probability and statistics (at the level of APMA 1650), and an introduction to programming (at the level of CSCI 0150 or 0170).

 We also admit exceptional students who lack one or more of the minimum requirements in linear algebra, probability and statistics, and computer science.
 These students will be expected to take a course at Brown or elsewhere to achieve the necessary preparation before the program begins, and should consult with the program director to determine what is most appropriate.

-The annual tuition for the DSI Master's Program for 2018-2019 is $63,440.
-This information is also listed on the Graduate School's website.
+The annual tuition for the DSI Master's Program for 2020–2021 is $69,204.
+Tuition and fee information is listed on the Bursar's website.

 Because the program comprises 4 fall credits, 4 spring credits, and 1 summer credit, the total cost of the program is equal to the annual tuition plus one-eighth of the following year's annual tuition (since summer courses fall in the following fiscal year).
-Tuition rates typically rise around 4% per year, so the total cost of the program should be estimated at 1+(1/8)(1+4%) = 1.13 times the annual tuition.
+Based on an expected tuition increase of 5%, the full cost for completing the program in 12 months will be the annual tuition of $69,204 + (one summer credit) $9,083 = $78,287.

 We do not currently have scholarships available for this program.
 Brown's Office of Financial Aid can help with loan funding; you can find information and a financial worksheet here.